top of page

 Produce can be stored in a variety of ways, depending on the item.
 Bananas can be kept on a hook to preserve them the longest and herbs can be placed in a damp rag in the fridge or placed into a glass jar filled with water.

-Many foods, like bread, mushrooms, and potatoes, are best stored in paper bags.
-Out of the Box Eco-store also offers reusable mesh produce bags you can use for all your miscellaneous fruits and veggies.
+Many foods, like bread, mushrooms, and potatoes, are best stored in paper bags or reusable mesh produce bags you can use for all your miscellaneous fruits and veggies.

 For a full list of produce storing tips, consult this comprehensive guide on fruit and vegetable storage provided by the Washington State Department of Ecology.

 Eliminating single-use items in the kitchen, such as cling wrap and baggies, is another crucial step to a more sustainable kitchen.
-We provide alternatives such as handmade and reusable beeswax food wraps and waterproof bowl covers to replace cling wrap.
+You can alternatives such as handmade and reusable beeswax food wraps and waterproof bowl covers to replace cling wrap.
 Our beeswax wraps come in three different sizes and can be used up to 300 times before being composted.

 To replace plastic bags, consider investing in high-quality silicone food pouches, which are durable and can last many years.
 They can be used in the dishwasher, microwave, and even the oven.
 A single pouch may keep 260 single-use plastic bags out of the ocean every year.